My Git Branching Model

-We all probably know a successful Git branching model which is a very interesting model for teams who want to use Git.
-However, this model is a bit too complex for common needs.
-So here is my lightweight model.
+We all probably know this successful Git branching model, which looks like a very interesting model for teams that want to use Git.
+That being said, this model is a bit too complex for common needs in my opinion.
+In this article, I introduce my lightweight model.

 I use two main branches:

-master: the code in a production-ready state;develop: the integration branch.
+• main : the code in a production-ready state;

 I also use feature branches.
 A feature branch contains a work in progress.
 Keep in mind that a feature branch should reflect a feature in your backlog.
 I use a convention for these branches, I always prefix them with feat-.